ty-pypy/Student-Roster/README.md

 # Student-Roster

-First program that I wrote.
+This is the first program that I wrote.
 The goal is to take an array containing information for five students, parse it to create instances of a Student class, and add these Students to a Roster.
 Once the Roster is built, several functions are performed on it: